vapolia/Svg-Samples/README.md

 Remarks:
 * The `xmlns:svg` attribute is required on the `ContentPage`.
 * `Source` is the name of an svg image.
 This image is searched in embedded resources across all loaded assemblies.
+This list is cached.
 * All properties are bindable.

 You can also use `<SvgImageSource Svg="...."
 Height="50" />` as the ImageSource for tab icons, button icons, navigation bar icons, ...